brh55/pokedex-discord-bot/glitch_readme.md

 ### Where's my storage?
 If you notice in the logs there's the message `info: ** No persistent storage method specified!
 Data may be lost when process shuts down.`.
 That means that bot can't save anything.
 If you want to save things like the number of points a user has, you'll need storage.

 There are many options for this on Glitch.
-SQLITE and
+SQLITE and flat file databases are popular options, but some caveats to remember are:
+- if you edit the database in the Glitch editor it may become corrupted
+- if you put it in `.data` it is not backed up the same way the other code is, it can be recovered by support but it can take us time
+- flat file databases (like those that use .json files) often don't handle multiple people querying it well and become corrupted.

+An option that has none of those downsides is Firebase.
+And Firebase has a [Botkit connector](https://github.com/howdyai/botkit-storage-firebase).